bardadon/Investing_Platform/README.md

 Hello!

 Welcome to my Forex Investing Platform.

-The Forex rates were extracted from Fixer.io using their awesome API.
+I used __Flask__ to build the app and extracted the Forex rates from __Fixer.io__ using their awesome API.

 The platform was first populated with two months worth of Forex rates using the dag: "populating_platform".